julienLofficialSinequa/Sinequa-Retrieval-Augmented-Generation/README.md

 ![Vanilla ChatGPT integration](Images/vanilla-chatgpt.png)

 The `sq-chat` component is integrated in Vanilla Search at different levels.
-Note that these integrations are just **samples** to demonstrate the range of possibilities, rather than a definite and refined application design.
+Note that these integrations are just **samples** to demonstrate the range of possibilities rather than a definitive and refined application design.

 - On the home page, we display a message generated by ChatGPT to greet users.
-- In the search form a button allows to translate the content of the search bar to English (whatever the original language).
+- In the search form, a button translates the content in the search bar to English (whatever the original language).
 - On the results page,
   - a standalone chat component is displayed.
 It can be used directly by users.
-Users can "attach" document from the result list to the conversation to provide context to ChatGPT.
+Users can "attach" documents from the result list to the conversation to provide context to ChatGPT.
-  - a button "Answer with ChatGPT" is displayed in the "Neural search answers" card.
-It automatically injects the top passages in the ChatGPT conversation and asks it for a summary.
+  - an "Answer with ChatGPT" button is displayed in the "Neural search answers" card.
+It automatically injects the top passages into the ChatGPT conversation and asks it for a summary.
-  - a new tab "Summary" is available in the "mini-preview".
-This summary is another instance of the ChatGPT component
+  - a new "Summary" tab is available in the "mini-preview".
+This summary is another instance of the ChatGPT component.
 - On the preview page, a new tab displays the chat.
-An initial summary is generated from the document's passages, and the user can continue the conversation and/or bring new content into the conversation, using "auto-search" (see above).
+An initial summary is generated from the document's passages, and the user can continue the conversation and/or bring new content into the conversation using "auto-search" (see above).

 <br/>

 ## <a name="sba_integration_chat_app"></a> ChatGPT application

-The ChatGPT application uses the same components as in Vanilla Search, but it puts more emphasis on the chat, and particularly on the "Auto-Search" functionality.
+The ChatGPT application uses the same components as it does in Vanilla Search, but it puts more emphasis on the chat and particularly on the "Auto-Search" functionality.

 ![ChatGPT app](Images/chatgpt-app.png)